 Over the phone

-In addition to these, Doctors Health Services has a confidential telehealth service specifically for doctors and medical students who are struggling with their mental health.
+Doctors and medical students can access support from the network of doctors’ health services across Australia.
+Contact details for these services are on this page.
+In addition to these State based services, Doctors Health Services Pty Ltd (Drs4Drs) also has a confidential mental health service specifically for doctors and medical students who are struggling with their mental health.

 Doctors and medical students can access support from the network of doctors’ health advisory services (DHAS) across Australia.
 Contact details for DHAS are available on this page.